Sebastian-Barrett/sebsite/PuzzleBox.md

         <li>Clearing smaller details</li>
         <li>Milling some vertical curves</li>
         <li>Contouring the pieces top outlines with a down-cutter</li>
-        <li>Contouring the rest of the pieces depth with an up-cutter</li>
+        <li>Contouring the rest of the depth with an up-cutter</li>
     </ol>
 </div>
-<video autoplay loop muted playsinline src="/sebsite/images/puzzlecam2.mp4" class="basicimg" max-width="100%"></video>
+<video autoplay loop muted playsinline src="/sebsite/images/puzzlecam.mp4" class="wide-image"></video>

 <div class="clearfix">
     <img alt="Milled" src="/sebsite/images/milled.jpg" class="rightfloat">
     <p>Once the parts had been milled I ran the bandsaw along the bottom to separate the pieces from the remaining stock.
 Then I glued, sanded, laser scored and oiled the cube to make the final product.
-I used 6 parametric designs, created from parametric curves</p>
+I used 6 <a href="/sebsite/parametric">parametric designs</a> to create the laser patterns on the sides:</p>
 </div>

 <div class="gallery">